 You’ll also get to see – and try on – medieval archer’s armour and real chainmail, and find out what it’s like to shoot in each!
 At the end of the day, you’ll have your chance to shoot a few flaming arrows (if the weather conditions allow) with the help of your coach.

 White Dragon’s staff are not only experienced archery coaches – we are experts in the sport’s history and give talks and training all over the country.

 White Dragon’s facilities include an indoor range as well as a beautiful woodland and grassy outdoor ranges, so whatever the weather the camps will go ahead.

 Please bring lunch, sensible outdoor shoes and weather-appropriate clothes.

 The sessions run on weekdays during most school holidays, specific dates can be seen on the booking page.
-Parents are welcome to drop off children and return at the end of the day, but if they wish may also book alongside their child and join in the fun.
+Parents are welcome to watch their children but most prefer to book alongside their child and join in the fun.
 Booking essential - be quick!

 A review of a school holiday camp:

 "Had an awesome day.
 Mark's laid-back teaching made me feel so much more relaxed about trying to shoot, and even though I didn't hit everything I felt a lot happier and more confident about it than back when I had formal lessons.
 A range of different targets, settings, and bows, plus a lunchtime talk on the history of different arrows and a sunny walk in the woods kept things interesting.
 My kids all loved it too (age 16, 14, & 10) and want to do it again.
 And of course the fire arrows at the end of the day made for an exciting finale.
 Thank you, Mark and Kim."